Kurma: Puranas

 J.W.
 Wilkins states that the 'probable' origin of Kurma is as an incarnation of Prajapati (i.e. Brahma) in the Shatapatha Brahmana (7:5:1:5-7), but as 'the worship of Brahma became less popular, whilst that of Vishnu increased in its attraction, the names, attributes, and works of one deity seem to have been transferred to the other'.

 Kurma as well as Varaha, the boar avatar of Vishnu, was both associated with the Creator Prajapati.
 Hermann Jacobi suggests that Prajapati may have worshipped in these animal forms.
 With Vishnu gaining the status of the Supreme God, the actions of Prajapati were transferred to Vishnu.

 In post-Vedic literature, including the Puranas, Kurma is inextricably linked with the legend of the churning of the Ocean Of Milk, known as the Samudra Manthana.
 Kurma is also directly linked with Akupara, the so-called 'world-turtle' that supports the Earth, usually with Sesa.

 The tale of Vishnu appearing as Kurma to support the sinking Mandara mountain is narrated in a chapter in the Agni Purana dedicated to Samudra Manthana.
 The narrative starts with the curse of sage Durvasa to the gods (devas), who lose to the asuras in battle and seek refuge in Vishnu.
 The asuras and the devas unite to churn the milk ocean, with Mount Mandara as the churning rod and Vasuki as the rope.
 Kurma appears to support the mountain.
-The poison Halahala appears from the ocean, which is drunk by Shiva to save the world.
-After which, various divine objects emerge from the churning of the ocean, ending with the god Dhanavantri carrying the vessel of Amrita.
-When the asuras steal the pot, Vishnu assumes the form of the seductress Mohini and grabs it from the asuras and distributes it to the gods.
+The poison Halahala appears from the ocean, Shiva drink it to save the world.
+After which, various divine objects emerge from the churning of the ocean, At the end god Dhanvantari appear carrying the bowl of Amrita.
+When the asuras steal the bowl, Vishnu assumes the form of the seductress Mohini and grabs it from the asuras and distributes it to the gods.
 Rahu assumes a form of a deva and drinks the amrita and is decapitated by Vishnu.

 A similar narrative is also given in the Vishnu Purana; Vishnu is described to participate in the churning in many forms - Kurma as the base of the mount, in one form he sits on top of Mandara and in other forms, helps the gods and the demons pull the serpentine rope.
 The Brahmanda Purana states that Vishnu in the form of Brahma supports the mount; while as Narayana invigorated the gods.
 The Vayu Purana, the Padma Purana have similar narratives; the Bhagavata Purana also narrates the tale.